 Patrons highly suggest ordering the Chicken Ham and Egg Pie.
 It genuinely tastes like Hawaiian pizza.
-The Chicken Pies is another selling point.
-It offers lovely flakey layers of buttery goodness.
+The Chicken Pies are another selling point.
+It offers lovely, flakey layers of buttery goodness.
 Also, they sell Cheezy Hearts or jelly hearts.
 It is a famous cheesecake with strawberry jelly on top.
-It’s rare must find of what to eat in Pasir Ris.
+It’s a rare must-find of what to eat in Pasir Ris.

 Binggo is an excllent spot for bingsu.
 The shaved ice is not as refined as the Korean dessert places.
-Instead, the specially crafted ice has toppings of tart fruits, condenses milk, sweets, and sugar.
-Its other name is Bingsoo On The Go that surely satisfies your sweet tooth.
+Instead, the specially crafted ice has toppings of tart fruits condensed milk, sweets, and sugar.
+Its other name is Bingsoo On The Go, which surely satisfies your sweet tooth.